 Catch our Virtual Success Show Podcast on this topic.

-Also Available on the The Virtual Hub YouTube Channel.
+Also Available on The Virtual Hub YouTube Channel.
 Subscribe Now!

-Go back through all your processes with a fine tooth comb.
+You may already have a system working for you and your team but it’s probably set up with you as the team leader in mind.
+Your processes will need to be reassessed once you decide to take a break from your business.
+So go through all your processes with a fine-tooth comb.
 You will likely have to redo them and refine them so they work when someone else is doing them.

 Let them know that stuff is going to happen in your absence, stuff will go wrong and they may feel challenged.
 Let them know they have the ability to make the right decisions or at the very least a good decision if they work together and support each other.